damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

   - Marcia or Erica will merge your post into `master`
   - Erica or Marcia will promote in social media: Twitter and/or Facebook
 1. After the publishing date: compensate the writer (when compensation applies)
+  - Author send an email to Erica (at `community@gitlab.com`) requesting the compensation for the post, adding a link to the issue, to the original MR, and to the published post
-  - Erica email the writer to wire the money
+  - Erica replies the writer to [start the process](community-writers/#get-paid) to wire the money
   - Community writer will get paid

 **Important:** make sure the last section of the post is "About the community author", describing in two or three sentences the author's background on the post's subject.
 It should be written by the author him/herself.
 Examples: check [this post][post-convox] and [this post][post-iOS] for reference.